 This may seem a small thing to those of us who have undamaged hearing, but it can make a world of difference for those who are tired of missing half of a conversation or show dialogue because those around them can hear without issue.

-Bluetooth multipoint and Dual Audio facilitate inverse functionalities: the Bluetooth multipoint lets a single pair of wireless earbuds connect to two or more source devices at a time (e.g. smartphone and laptop), while the latter allows a single source device to send audio to two receiving headsets simultaneously.
+Bluetooth multipoint and Dual Audio facilitate inverse functionalities: the Bluetooth multipoint lets a single pair of wireless earbuds connect to two or more source devices at a time (e.g., smartphone and laptop), while the latter allows a single source device to send audio to two receiving headsets simultaneously.

 While multi-device Bluetooth audio sharing is great, it isn’t perfect: yes, when I was testing headsets there was always a slight lag in playback from one to another.
-It was minimal though (< 0.5s), and wasn’t distracting for my friend and me.
+It was minimal, though (< 0.5s), and wasn’t distracting for my friend and me.

-A: Yes, media playback will still automatically pause when one listener removes their Samsung Galaxy Buds Plus from her ears.
-In order to resume playback, the listener will have to reinsert the earbuds, and tap play from the Samsung Galaxy smartphone screen or via the true wireless earbuds’ onboard touch controls.
+Yes, media playback will still automatically pause when one listener removes their compatible Samsung Galaxy Buds from their ears.
+In order to resume playback, the listener will have to reinsert the earbuds and tap play from the Samsung Galaxy smartphone screen or via the true wireless earbuds’ onboard touch controls.

-A: Unfortunately, not all Android devices support a feature like Samsung Dual Audio; though, virtually all Android smartphones can connect to two devices simultaneously.
+Unfortunately, not all Android devices support a feature like Samsung Dual Audio; though, virtually all Android smartphones can connect to two devices simultaneously.
 For instance, the Google Pixel 4 can connect to two Bluetooth headsets simultaneously, but can only output audio to one at a time.
-According to a Google product expert, users must download a third-party app (e.g. Bose Connect) to output audio to multiple wireless devices.
-Even then, there are limitations; in the case of the Bose Connect app, both receiving devices must be Bose products like the Bose SoundSport Free and Bose Noise Cancelling Headphones 700.
+According to Google, users must download a third-party app (e.g., Bose Connect) to output audio to multiple wireless devices.